osirisinferi/esp32-acme-client-code/components/acmeclient/Readme.md

     void setRootCertificate(const char *);
 - as a consequence, communication only works when the time is set, which adds to the complexity of your application as it basically all needs to triggered outside of initialisation code.
-In the sample application, I chose to use the loop() but sntp_sync_notify() would also have been a possibility.
+In the sample application, this is handled in sntp_sync_notify() but it can also be put in loop(), which is less readable.